isomerpages/sndgo-corp/media-hub/speeches/_posts/2015-04-20-founders-forum-smart-nation-singapore-reception.md

 layout: post
 title: Founders Forum Smart Nation Singapore Reception 2015
 permalink: /media-hub/speeches/founders-forum-smart-nation-singapore-reception-2015
 ---

-# Speech By Prime Minister Lee Hsien Loong At Founders Forum Smart Nation Singapore Reception
+## Speech By Prime Minister Lee Hsien Loong At Founders Forum Smart Nation Singapore Reception

+**20 Apr 2015**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/49YeHvJ6yZg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/49YeHvJ6yZg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Ladies and Gentlemen, good evening and welcome to Singapore!

 At a time where grey clouds are hovering over the world economy, we are lucky.
 Firstly, there were no grey clouds in the sky this evening.
 Secondly, the tech industry is one of the bright spots in the world.
 There is a sense of adventure, there is the confidence that anything is possible.
 There is the excitement that the next bright idea can change the world.
 I am sure all of you feel that, and live that, and that is why you are here this evening.

 The IT revolution and the Internet are causing immense changes to how we live - altering lifestyles, habits, social norms, how people communicate and learn about the world – not just through books, newspaper or television but through Wikipedia, Twitter, Snapchat, and the next start-up tomorrow, which are much more dynamic and can better keep up with the changing world.
 Or how we shop with online retailers like Amazon offering one-hour deliveries, or get around town with new services like Uber or Grabtaxi.